gazebosim/gz-physics/tutorials/05_plugin_loading.md

 be used in our code.
 After the `std` C++ libraries are the `Loader.hh` and `PluginPtr.hh`, which provides main functionalities for loading physics plugins and plugin pointers.
-Next includes from \ref ignition::physics are the tools for retrieving "Features" and "Entities" from physics plugins.
+Next includes from \ref ignition::physics are the tools for retrieving \ref ignition::physics::Feature "Feature" and
+\ref ignition::physics::Entity "Entity" from physics plugins (please refer to
+\ref physicsplugin "Understanding the Physics Plugin" tutorial for their design concepts).

 ```cpp
 #include <iostream>